vrk-kpa/opendata/doc/local-development.md

 - Serve command cannot reload all modification and need to restarted on some changes.
 - Serve cannot access asset files currently so the layout is broken.
 You can disable ytp_theme plugin from `/etc/ckan/default/production.ini`.
-- For ckanext project if setup.py is changed or if some files are inserted you need to re-execute `ytp-develop.py` (executes correct python setup.py develop).
+- For ckanext project if setup.py is changed or if some files are inserted you need to re-execute `ytp-develop.py` (executes correct python setup.py develop)a.

 ## Manually link Python packages (ckanext-*)